ilana-eizhviertina/lern-ebpf/README.md

 * **Go Installation:** Automatically detects your architecture.
 * **BPF Tool:** Manually installs `bpftool v7.5.0` (essential for inspecting the kernel) to avoid version mismatches on Mac Docker.

-Because eBPF requires a Linux Kernel, this project runs inside a Docker container with special privileges.
 ---

 ## Project Structure